dsancheznet/applescript-snippets/README.md

 - property myDestinationFolder : "/Volumes/Remote/Dir/"

 This has to be set to the path the destination folder has, once it is mounted.

+The line...

+-	mount volume myDiskName & "/" & myVolumeName as user name "" with password ""

+...allows you to set a username **different** to your system username (which is autodetected, see above).

 Now the script just has to be installed to ´~/Library/Scripts/Folder Action Scripts/´ if only the local user should be able to use it, or ´/Library/Scripts/Folder Action Scripts/´ if any user of the system shall be able to use it.